 The dosage and administration of COUMADIN must be individualized for each patient according to the patient's INR response to the drug.
 Adjust the dose based on the patient's INR and the condition being treated.
-Consult the latest evidence-based clinical practice guidelines from the American College of Chest Physicians (ACCP) to assist in the determination of the duration and intensity of anticoagulation with COUMADIN [see REFERENCES].
+Consult the latest evidence-based clinical practice guidelines regarding the duration and intensity of anticoagulation for the indicated conditions.

 An INR of greater than 4.0 appears to provide no additional therapeutic benefit in most patients and is associated with a higher risk of bleeding.